LeanDojo: Theorem Proving with Retrieval-Augmented Language Models: LeanDojo Benchmark

 \item \emph{How many instances are there in total (of each type, if appropriate)?} The dataset has {\numproofs} theorems and their proofs, as well as {\numpremises} premises defined in {\numfiles} files.

-\item \emph{Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?} The dataset contains all theorems/proofs that LeanDojo can extract from the commit \href{https://github.com/leanprover-community/mathlib/commits/8c1b484d6a214e059531e22f1be9898ed6c1fd47}{\texttt{8c1b484d6a214e059531e22f1be9898ed6c1fd47}} of \texttt{mathlib} released on May 11, 2023.
-As of now, LeanDojo cannot extract theorems defined using the keyword ``\texttt{def}''.
-However, such theorems are rare since they are non-idiomatic and discouraged by Lean.
+\item \emph{Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?} The dataset contains all theorems/proofs that LeanDojo can extract from the commit \href{https://github.com/leanprover-community/mathlib/tree/19c869efa56bbb8b500f2724c0b77261edbfa28c}{\texttt{19c869efa56bbb8b500f2724c0b77261edbfa28c}} of \texttt{mathlib} released on October 11, 2023.

-\item \emph{What data does each instance consist of?} Theorems/proofs in the dataset are Lean code written by programmers.
+\item \emph{What data does each instance consist of?} Theorems/proofs in the dataset are Lean code written by programmers and mathematicians.

 \item \emph{Are relationships between individual instances made explicit?} Definitions in the dataset are linked to proofs using them as premises.

 \item \emph{Are there recommended data splits?} Yes, we recommend two data splits: \texttt{random} and \texttt{novel\_premises}.
 Please see Sec.~\ref{sec:leandojo} for details.